gerjanvdoever/PingIt/README.md

 # PingIt – Cross-Platform Public Incident Management

+> **This project was developed as final graduation project for my Computing Science Associate Degree.**

 **PingIt** is a modern, cross-platform application designed to streamline the reporting and handling of public incidents.
 The platform enables citizens to submit reports — optionally anonymously — while providing municipalities with a structured dashboard for follow-up and resolution.

 PingIt consists of three core applications: